KageKaz/shupedia/content/Math/Statistics/observational study.md

 aliases:
   - study
 ---
-> [!info] collect data, see if you can make insigths
+> [!info] collect data, see if you can make insights

 studies cannot imply causation, only correlation
 # types